Yodakasi/ctf_writeups/UMDCTF2020/coalminer/README.md

 ```

-First, lets understand how adding new item works, that how "AddItem" function looks in ghidra:
+First, lets understand how adding new item works, thats how "AddItem" function looks in ghidra:

 ```
 void AddItem(astruct *param_1)